The welfare and protection of children and young people is everyone's responsibility.

 If you suspected a child or young person was at risk of abuse, would you know what to do?
 If you are worried about a child in any way, we are here to help.

-If a child is in immediate danger or left alone, you should contact the police directly on Tel: 03000 111222, and where in need of medical assistance also call an Ambulance (call 999).
+If a child is in immediate danger, left alone or missing, you should contact the police directly and/or an ambulance using 999.

 Call: 0300 126 1000 (extended opening hours)